Acute suppurative thyroiditis in a child with congenital third/fourth branchial arch anomaly: a case report

 &Corresponding author

 Third and fourth branchial arch anomalies belong to congenital lesions which are extremely rare accounting for <1-4% of branchial arch anomalies.
 In our case, a 4-year-old boy was admitted to our hospital with a painful mass on the left side of his neck.
 The imaging and clinical findings are oriented to the diagnosis of suppurative thyroiditis with underlying third/fourth branchial arch anomaly.
 The diagnosis was confirmed with laryngoscopy and the child was treated with endoscopic cauterization.
-The presence of specific clinical and imaging findings is not definitive so the diagnosis relies in having a strong suspicion and knowledge of typical locations.
+The presence of specific clinical and imaging findings is not definitive, so the diagnosis relies on having a strong suspicion and knowledge of typical locations.
 So, our purpose is to present the spectrum of relative imaging findings from at least three imaging modalities in order to increase the level of clinical and radiological suspicion of that rare condition and help with accurate diagnosis and planning of the treatment.

-Congenital malformations of the branchial arches are the second most common congenital lesions of the head and neck, with second branchial arch anomalies being the most frequently consisting of about 95% of cases - and associated in most cases with cysts.
+Congenital malformations of the branchial arches are the second most common congenital lesions of the head and neck, with second branchial arch anomalies being the most frequently consisting of about 95% of cases and associated in most cases with cysts.
 On the opposite side, third and fourth arch anomalies are extremely rare representing < 1-5% of cases, and typically manifest as sinus track communicating with the pyriform sinus of the hypopharynx [1,2].
 The most common presentation is an inflammatory neck mass commonly on the left involving the thyroid gland.
 The diagnosis is challenging because there are no pathognomonic clinical and imaging findings and definite surgical treatment.

 In our case imaging findings indicative of the diagnosis were detected early even from the initial ultrasound examination and were subsequently confirmed with computed tomography (CT) and magnetic resonance imaging (MRI).
 We report a case of acute suppurative thyroiditis in a child with congenital fourth branchial arch anomaly and branchial cleft sinus track formation, which consists of a rare condition with only a few relative radiological references published.

 Patient information: a 4-year-old Caucasian boy, was referred to the pediatric emergency room of our hospital complaining of painful neck swelling more prominent on the left side of the neck.
 From patients´ medical, family, and psychosocial history no significant pathology was referred.
-No relevant past symptoms were reffered.
+No relevant past symptoms were referred.

 Clinical findings: from clinical examination the region of anterior neck swelling was red, warm, and firm.
 The general condition of the patient was good.
 The oropharynx inspection showed no pathologic findings.
 Respiratory and heart auscultation showed normal findings.

 Timeline of the current episode: the patient´s parents mentioned intermittent 4 days long fever (until 37.9°C) and sore throat the past few days.
-Eventually a painful neck swelling, more prominent on the left side of the neck, occurred from 24 hours.
+Eventually, a painful neck swelling, more prominent on the left side of the neck, occurred from 24 hours.

 Diagnostic assessment: blood tests revealed leukocytarosis, elevated C-reactive protein, and erythrocyte sedimentation rate.
 A blood culture was sent and was sterile.
 An electrocardiogram (ECG) examination and thoracic X-ray showed normal findings.
 The COVID test was negative.
 The Mantoux test was negative.
 A serological test for Bartonella was sent with results: IgM 1/80, IgG 1/256.
 The first sonographic review was performed on the first day of submission and revealed a heterogeneously hypoechoic area with poorly defined margins on the left side of the neck obliterating fat planes and infiltrating the left lobe of the thyroid gland.
 Moreover, a potential sinus track with serpentine configuration was obvious through the inflammatory region with a measurable lumen diameter (0.5 cm) and the presence of air bubbles in the lumen (Figure 1).
 On the third day, the patient was submitted for contrast-enhanced CT for better evaluation of the extent of the findings and relation with vital organs such as vessels and trachea.
-There was shown mild right tracheal deviation.
+This showed mild right tracheal deviation.
 The main neck vessels were patent.

 Anterior mediastinum fat planes were intact (Figure 2).
 Magnetic Resonance Imaging also revealed better the existence of the sinus track coursing through the infected area from the level of the pharynx to the spatial perithyroideum (Figure 3, Figure 4, Figure 5).
 Repetitive sonographic evaluation showed even more improvement in the findings in the next few days.
 No percutaneous evacuation of the abscess was finally necessary (Figure 6).